John Siomos

 John T. Siomos (July 30, 1947 – January 16, 2004) was an American drummer who performed with Todd Rundgren, Mitch Ryder and the Detroit Wheels, Rick Derringer, Carly Simon, Mark "Moogy" Klingman, Buzzy Linhart and Peter Frampton.

 Born in Chicago, Illinois, he died in Brooklyn, New York.

 Early life

 Siomos was born in Chicago, son of Nick and Susie (née Kollias).
 He had a twin brother Steve.
 They were fraternal twins.

 Career

+In 1969, Siomos played drums in the Buzzy Linhart Quartet with Buzzy Linhart, guitarist Doug Rodrigues and bassist Doug Rauch.
+They then called their group Music and recorded the self-titled album Music, produced by Music and Eddie Kramer and released by Eleuthera Records in 1971.

 Siomos played on Peter Frampton's Frampton Comes Alive.
 Siomos, also known as John Headley-Down, co-wrote and performed on the songs "Doobie Wah", and the hit single "Do You Feel Like We Do" from that album.
 He also played drums on "Hello It's Me" and other songs on Todd Rundgren's gold album Something/Anything?.